nekitdev/gd.py/README.rst

 ------------

 - Modern Pythonic API
-- 100% coverage of the supported Geometry Dash API
+- [Future] 100% coverage of the supported Geometry Dash API
-- Optimised in both speed and memory
 - [Future] using ``async`` and ``await``

 Installing